Tamburasca/HarpsichordTuning/README.md

 splits it into smaller, overlapping slices, and applies the Fourier transform to each (known as short time Fourier transform: STFT).
 The slices have sizes of 2<sup>N</sup> samples, where N=15 or 16 (sampling period = 0.74 or 1.49 s, respectively), and overlap by multiples of 1024 samples.
-Each slice is apodized with a Hanning window.
-Subsequently, in the frequency domain, Butterworth high-pass filtering is applied to suppress noise at low frequencies before the fundamental and overtone frequencies are sought.
+Each slice is apodized utilizing Hanning windowing.
+Adopting a reduction in resolution of 1.5 with Hanning, the resulting frequency resolution becomes 2.0 and 1.0 Hz for a sampling period = 0.74 and 1.49 s, respectively.
+Subsequently, in the frequency domain, Butterworth high-pass filtering is applied to suppress noise at the bottom, before the fundamental and overtone frequencies are sought.
 In order to achieve higher accuracy in their positions, we fit Gaussians to the NMAX strongest peaks found.
 Their centroids are utilized in the derivation of the fundamental frequency and the inharmonicity factor.